 Following that call, If you like my approach I will invoice you for 10%.
 We accept payment by bank wire or Paypal because they provide confirmation.
 The deposit is refundable if you are unhappy with the Proposal.

 The Proposal will arrive with an invoice for 45% of the project estimate and any pricing revisions.
 If your legal team will review the document, please make this a priority.

 Investment and Getting Started

-My research process is very comprehensive.
+Beyond the initial research—based on your form—my process is very comprehensive.
 I begin with a complete review of your website and any other materials you send me.
 From there, I will research the market, including your competitors.
 I may ask to visit with your customer service team.
 Interviews with clients/customers and different department heads also help make copy strong.

 I am likely to reach out to you for more detail, product samples, and other resources.
 Your product, your voice, and your customer’s core emotional drivers are vital to your copy.

 As we work on this project together, communication is critical.
 Some of my clients are very busy and prefer to hand off the project to me and review the first draft, with very little communication in between.
 Others like more regular contact.